 “Twitter describes itself as, “a service for friends, family, and co–workers to communicate and stay connected through the exchange of quick, frequent answers to one simple question: What are you doing?” – Mashable, The Social Media Guide

-Twitter gives the ability to send/post content, start a conversation, ask questions or post pictures, video and other media to a micro messaging platform.
-Most importantly, it’s a platform to build a community or join an already existing network of like minded individuals.
+Twitter gives the ability to send/post content, start a conversation, ask questions or post pictures, video and other media to a micro-messaging platform.
+Most importantly, it’s a platform to build a community or join an already existing network of like-minded individuals.
 Twitter gives the opportunity to connect to many, but also provides a stage to discuss YOU or your BUSINESS!
 Building on the concept of status updates, users have 140 characters to write ANYTHING!
 Successful Tweeters always have links to external content (your website, blog, pictures or articles) in order to provide followers with relevant information!
 Through the use of ‘hashtags’ (this means putting # in front of a word or phrase in order to make it clickable and searchable) users can associate their tweets to trending topics which makes it easier for people to find you and your content.
-You’re followers are those who enjoy what you tweet and your friends are those YOU follow.
+Your followers are those who enjoy what you tweet and your friends are those YOU follow.
 Tweets of your friends will show in your live feed for you to read, reply or re-Tweet, which becomes a viral conversation.
-Associating your tweets to people, is the best thing you can do!
+Associating your tweets with people is the best thing you can do!
 Sound confusing?
 Probably!
 Let’s move forward and give examples!

 Eric makes a great point on why hashtags are used and then he associates the Tweet to two different communities – ex10sm and exhibitor2010.
-These hashtags are event conferences and anyone tuning in via online, can now click and see EVERYONE tweeting in this network!
-The conversation with like minded individuals can move forward and you can build your online community!
+These hashtags are event conferences and anyone tuning in online, can now click and see EVERYONE tweeting in this network!
+The conversation with like-minded individuals can move forward and you can build your online community!

 Mentions, Reply & Re-Tweets